Homeless Services Director

 Excellent communication skills (oral and written) and interpersonal skills for frequent contact with clients and external stakeholders;

 Working knowledge of Microsoft Suite, computer literacy and willingness to learn other applications; and

 Ability to multi-task and prioritize significant daily workload.

 The successful applicant for this position will be a team player who is comfortable handling a variety of tasks and overseeing a broad diversity of work areas – a self-directed, values-driven individual with extensive experience in program management, grant and budget oversight, program development, crisis triage, staff supervision, and ideally familiar with the operations and requirements of affordable housing programs.

 Work hours are Monday – Friday, 9am-5pm, although there will be some night and weekend hours on occasion to attend community events and/or to manage any off-hour client crises that may arise.
 Must have a working vehicle with liability insurance and pass a background check.
 Bi-lingual a plus but not required.
-New Beginnings offers a competitive salary and benefits to include medical, dental, 403b retirement plan match, short term disability insurance, mileage reimbursement, significant training, and generous paid time off.
-The salary for this position is $85,000 annually and the position begins asap.
+New Beginnings offers a competitive salary and benefits to include medical, dental, 403b retirement plan match, mileage reimbursement, significant training and professional development opportunities, and generous paid time off.
+The salary for this position is $85,000 – $90,000 annually and the position begins asap.
 This is not a remote position.

 Please apply to this position by sending in your resume, cover letter and a list of three professional references to firstname.lastname@example.org.
 Resumes submitted without these materials will not be considered.
 If we feel you are a good match for the position, you will be contacted to schedule an interview.